What to see

 Subtractive colour mixing is used in printing, where the layers of pigment above each other resemble our filters here.
 Usually, to get deep black, black is added as a forth colour since real filters are not as steep as the ones simulated here.
 By the way: Subtractive colour mixing is a historical misnomer, it should be called “multiplicative” mixing, since per wavelength the incoming intensity is multiplied by the filter transmission at that wavelength.

 Finally, if you are an experienced artist, your colour mixing experiences will differ from both additive and subtractive.
 There are two reasons:

-(1) paint pigment mixing is a mixture of additive and subtractive: the surface mixes additively, light passing through the pigments, bouncing off the ground suffers subtractive mixing.
-[Fig. 6.2 by David Briggs.]
-This is sometimes called “partitive mixing”, but the nomenclature is not very consistent.
+(1) paint pigment mixing is a mixture of additive and subtractive: the surface mixes additively, light passing through the pigments, bouncing off the ground suffers subtractive mixing [see David Briggs’ Fig. 6.2].
+This is sometimes called “partitive mixing”, but this nomenclature is not used consistently.
 Colour mixing in painting is a very complex field and not the topic of the present demonstration.

 (2) Different pigments may look like having nearly the same colour, but actually transmit quite different spectra.
 This is due to the fact that we all are, to a degree, colour blind: widely different spectra look alike (they are called “metamers”), as long as they evoke the same activation triplet in the 3 receptor types.

 Wyszecki G, Stiles WS (1982) Color science: concepts and methods, quantitative data and formulae.
 Wiley, New York

 Goldstein BE (2009) Sensation and Perception.
 Wadsworth Publishing Company, ISBN-13: 9780495601494